farblos/wpg2dk/README.md

 turned out to be not as simple as I initially thought.

-The main reason is that one has to decide how to handle merge conflicts between the metadata possible present in the media files and the metadata present in the intermediate XMP files:
+The main reason is that one has to decide how to handle merge conflicts between the metadata possibly present in the media files and the metadata present in the intermediate XMP files:

 - In the case of GPS coordinates, for example, one would not like